mehulagg/gitlab/doc/user/project/clusters/protect/container_network_security/index.md

 - Ability to export logs to a SIEM
 - Statistics page showing volume of packets processed and dropped over time (Gold/Ultimate users only)
 - Management of NetworkPolicies through code in a project (Available for auto DevOps users only)
-- Management of NetworkPolicies through a UI policy manager (Gold/Ultimate users only)
+- Management of CiliumNetworkPolicies through a UI policy manager (Gold/Ultimate users only)

+## Support

+### Supported container orchestrators
+Currently Kubernetes vx.x.x+ is the only supported container orchestrator.
+OpenShift and other container orchestrators are not yet supported.

+### Supported Kubernetes providers
+Currently the following cloud providers are supported:
+- Amazon EKS
+- Google GKE

+Container Network Security is not officially tested and supported for Azure or for self-hosted Kubernetes instances at this time; however, in theory it is possible to use it with those providers.

+### Supported NetworkPolicies

+Currently only the use of CiliumNetworkPolicies is officially supported through GitLab.
+While generic Kubernetes NetworkPolicies or other kinds of NetworkPolicies may work, those are not tested or officially supported.

 ## Managing NetworkPolicies through GitLab vs your Cloud Provider